'Even I doubted myself' - McClenaghan on Worlds gold

 McClenaghan's world title adds to the European and Commonwealth gold medals he won for Ireland and Northern Ireland respectively in 2018.

-He now needs an Olympic gold medal to complete his set having failed to reach last year's final in Tokyo.
+He now needs an Olympic gold medal to complete his set having fallen short in Tokyo.

 But while he is determined to achieve Olympic redemption, he plans to bask in his latest triumph before setting his sights on the road to Paris, with next year's World Championships in Antwerp a key event in his quest to qualify for the 2024 Games.